cybercongress/cyb-archeology/docs/cyb.md

 Cyb computes unique and deterministic identicons for every id using master private key, generated from mnemonic phrase.

+### shield.cyb

+Achievement: **Shield**

+Given when a user creates a password and encrypts mnemonic phrase.

+Grades:

+- Defended identity

+Password is used to encrypt mnemonic and state of a user.

 ### keys.cyb

 Achievement: **Immortality**